bkdev32/Converto/README.md

 # 💰 Converto

-I developed this app as a practice on Networking and JSON Decoding.
+I developed this app to practice on Networking and JSON Decoding.

 Currency Converter app built with [Fixer API](https://fixer.io) which provides free exchange rates using EUR as base currency.

-Built using MVM design pattern to have a quick practice on Networking & JSON Decoding.
+Built using MVM design pattern.

 I have created the same app in SwiftUI which can be accessed <a href="https://github.com/bkdev32/Converto-SwiftUI">here</a>.